jpedroribeiro/Baseliner/README.md

 For better experience, you can change the **colour** of the lines as well as the **opacity**, making it easier to compare the grid with your website design.

+The offset field enables you to add some padding to the top of the grid, in case your grid starts lower down the page.

 ### Persistent Data
 Baseliner will **save current configuration** values into the Chrome Storage API.
 This enables the user to have a persistent experience.